 The state prospered from the fertility of the Low Country and the harbors, such as Charleston.
 Settlements spread, and trade in deerskin, lumber, and beef thrived.
-Rice cultivation was developed on a large scale with the help of skills and techniques of slaves imported from rice-growing regions of Africa.
+Rice cultivation was developed on a large scale with the help of the skills and techniques of slaves imported from rice-growing regions of Africa.

-From Table Rock in the foothills of the Blue Ridge Mountains, to the wide sandy beaches of the coastline, clear waters of Lake Jocassee, to the cobblestone streets of historic Charleston, there is much to see and do in the Palmetto State.
+From Table Rock in the foothills of the Blue Ridge Mountains to the wide sandy beaches of the coastline, clear waters of Lake Jocassee, to the cobblestone streets of historic Charleston, there is much to see and do in the Palmetto State.

 Kathy R. Weiser-Alexander

-Asked by the Revolutionary Council of Safety in the fall of 1775 to design a flag for the use of South Carolina troops, Col. William Moultrie chose a blue which matched the color of their uniforms and a crescent which reproduced the silver emblem worn on the front of their caps.
+Asked by the Revolutionary Council of Safety in the fall of 1775 to design a flag for the use of South Carolina troops, Col. William Moultrie chose a blue that matched the color of their uniforms and a crescent which reproduced the silver emblem worn on the front of their caps.
 The palmetto tree was added later to represent Moultrie’s heroic defense of the palmetto-log fort on Sullivan’s Island against the attack of the British fleet on June 28, 1776.

-South Carolina Slideshow:
+Catawba Tribe of South Carolina